ianscottmartin/phase3_project/README.md

 # phase3 project Comic Selector app

+# Catalogue comic books by publisher and user

 # 1.create repo and clone

 # 2. create virtual environment- had to delete pipfile and pipfile.lock in main directory